-For your equipments you can easily get Short Sword and Jousting Lance, with lance being the better of the two.
-Best aura you can get is surely On Serra’s Wings, which really swings the game in your favor.
+For your equipments, you can easily get Short Sword and Jousting Lance, with lance being the better of the two.
+The best aura you can get is surely On Serra’s Wings, which really swings the game in your favor.

 Because you’re playing Equipment, which is counts as a Historic card, you can also unlock cards like D’Avenant Trapper, which can be powerful in an aggressive deck.

 Blue – Black: Control

 While the Blue-Black has a soft historic theme, with cards like Rona, Disciple of Gix, you’re better off just playing a control deck.

 You have access to a bunch of black removal spells and to blue counterspells.
 You want to control the early to mid-game, then take over with some powerful cards like In Bolas’s Clutches or with Cold-Water Snapper plus Arcane Flight combo.